LayZeeDK/github-pages-docusaurus/docs/Tutorials/Incentivized.md

 To prevent bots from taking advantage of the airdrop, a number of anti-Sybil rules were established:

  - If an airdrop recipient's wallet transactions have all occurred within a 48-hour period, **one point is subtracted**.
- - If an airdrop recipient's wallet balance is less than .005 ETH, **and** if the wallet hasn't interacted with more than one smart contract, **one point is subtracted**.
+ - If an airdrop recipient's wallet balance is less than 500 MXC, **and** if the wallet hasn't interacted with more than one smart contract, **one point is subtracted**.
  - If an airdrop recipient's wallet address has been identified as a Sybil address during the Hop protocol bounty program **the recipient is disqualified**.

 Refer to [Sybil Hunting](https://github.com/mxczkevm/sybil-detection) to learn more about the Sybil mitigation methodology.
 Refer to our [Sybil accounts](https://github.com/mxczkevm/sybil-detection) concept document for a conceptual introduction to Sybil accounts.